- Explore the islands of Santa Cruz, Floreana, and Isabela by private yacht

 In the afternoon, you'll set sail aboard a small boat for a tour of the unique coastal areas near Puerto Ayora.
-Set off towards Camaño Islet where colonies of playful sea lions and distinctive blue-footed and masked boobies abound.
+Set off toward Camaño Islet, where colonies of playful sea lions and distinctive blue-footed and masked boobies abound.
 Stopping at German's Bay, you'll disembark and hike to the famous Canal del Amor, where white-tipped sharks can often be found basking in the lava channels.
-Continue towards Playa de Los Perros, a beautiful area of dry forest and rocky ocean shore with breathtaking views.
-Your last stop is the narrow, cool-water swimming hole of Las Grietas, where you can swim and snorkel amongst a jumble of small cliffs and tumbled boulders.
+Continue toward Playa de Los Perros, a beautiful area of dry forest and rocky ocean shore with breathtaking views.
+Your last stop is the narrow, cool-water swimming hole of Las Grietas, where you can swim and snorkel among a jumble of small cliffs and tumbled boulders.
 Return to the hotel for a well-deserved rest and a celebratory farewell dinner at a local restaurant.

-This morning you'll bid the Galapagos Islands farewell, transferring to the airport of Baltra Island.
-A bus ride takes you back to the Itabaca Channel, where you'll cross via local ferry and continue to the airport.
-On the way, you can stop by the dramatic natural formations of Crater los Gemelos for one final photo-op before catching your flight home.
+This morning you'll bid the Galápagos Islands farewell, transferring to the airport of Isla Baltra.
+A bus ride takes you back to the Itabaca Channel, where you'll cross via a local ferry and continue to the airport.
+On the way, you can stop by the dramatic natural formations of Los Gemelos for one final photo-op before catching your flight home.